Entropy dimension of measure preserving systems: The existence of u.d. MDS's

-Let $X$ be the interval $[0,1)$.
-In the construction, $[0,1)$ will be cut into many subintervals and all of them are left closed and right open.
-Let $B_i\subset [0,1), 1\le i\le h$, be $h$ disjoint intervals with the same length.
-A {\it column} $C$ is the ordered set of these intervals, i.e. We say $C$ has {\it base} $B_1$, {\it top} $B_h$, {\it height} $h(C)=h$ and {\it width} $w(C)=|B_i|$, the length of $B_i$.
+Our construction employs the so called ``cutting and stacking" method.
+Let $X$ be the interval $[0,1)$, $\mathcal {B}$ be the Borel $\sigma$-algebra on $[0,1)$ and $\mu$ be the Lebesgue measure on $[0,1)$.
+In the cutting and stacking construction, $[0,1)$ will be cut into many subintervals and all of them are left closed and right open.
+Let $B_i\subset [0,1), 1\le i\le h$, be $h$ disjoint subintervals of the same length.
+A {\it column} $C$ is the ordered set of these intervals, i.e. We can consider $C$ obtained by ``stacking" the $B_i$'s one by one.
+We say the column $C$ has {\it base} $B_1$, {\it top} $B_h$, {\it height} $h(C)=h$ and {\it width} $w(C)=\text{ the length of }B_i$.
 Denote $|C|=\cup_{i=1}^hB_i$.
 We call each $B_i$ a {\it level set} of $C$.
-A {\it tower} $W$ is a finite collection of columns, which generally have different height.
+For the column $C$, the map $T$ will map $B_i$ linearly onto $B_{i+1}$ for $1\le i \le n-1$, and is undefined on $B_n$.
+We call $C^0=\{B_1^0,TB_1^0,\cdots,T^{h-1}B_1^0\}$ a {\it subcolumn} of $C$ if $B_1^0\subset B_1$.
+A {\it tower} $W$ is a finite collection of columns, which generally have different heights.
 In this paper, all the columns of a tower will have the same height.
 The width of tower $W$ is The {\it cardinality} of a tower $W$, denoted by $\#W$, is the number of its columns.
-Denote by $|W|$ the union of all the level sets of its columns.
+We denote by $|W|$ the union of all the level sets of its columns.
 The {\it base} of the tower $W$, which is denoted by $base(W)$, is the union of all the bases of its columns.
+For the tower $W$, $T$ is considered to be defined on each of its columns except on the tops of its columns.
+Hence for the tower $W$, $T$ is undefined on a set of measure $w(W)$.
+The cutting and stacking method will construct a sequence of towers with widths tending to $0$ so that $T$ is invertible on the whole interval $[0,1)$ up to a set of measure zero.
+(One may see \cite{Friedman,S1,S2} for the basics of the cutting and stacking method.)